 For Intraday Traders

 Firstly, Intraday traders have very little time for holding a trade.
 Therefore they must act quickly because their decision can either make or break their capital.
-Secondly, the period of their analysis is 1 min, 5 min, 10 min, 15 min, 30 min.
+Secondly, the period of their analysis is 1 min, 5 min, 10 min, 15 min, and 30 min.

 - Pivot Points